kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Portrait Constraints" asset="/assets/adaptive-instagram/portrait-constraints.jpg" %}

-The portarit specific constraints include pinning the `AuthorView` left and right edges to the super view, this makes it span the full width.
-Pinning the top and right edge of the `PictureView` to the bottom of the `AuthorView` and the right edge of the superview respectively.
-The `LikesView` does not have any generic constraints so defining them is straightforward, pin its top edge to the bottom of the `PictureView` and pin its left and right edges to the superview which makes it span the full width.
+The portrait specific constraints include pinning the `AuthorView` left and right edges to the super view, which makes it span the full width.
+Pin the top and right edge of the `PictureView` to the bottom of the `AuthorView` and the right edge of the superview respectively.
+The `LikesView` does not have any generic constraints so defining them is straightforward: pin its top edge to the bottom of the `PictureView` and pin its left and right edges to the superview which makes it span the full width.

-The following function creates the portrait layout constraints.
+The following view controller function creates the portrait layout constraints.
 The Masonry constraint maker `MASConstraintMaker` conveniently returns the constraint created which we add to an array property.
 We'll use this array later to uninstall the constraints as the device changes orientation.

 {% highlight objective-c %}
 - (void)installPhonePortraitConstraints